How to Avoid Scams When Buying on Facebook Marketplace in Colombia

 The most common scams on Facebook Marketplace Colombia

-The "you transferred but it never arrived": the seller asks you to transfer to Nequi or Daviplata before handing over the item.
+The "you transferred but it didn't arrive": the seller asks you to transfer to Nequi or Daviplata before handing over the item.
 They send you a screenshot of a "bank receipt" so you do the same.
 That receipt is fake.
-Never send money before you have the physical product in your hands, no exceptions.
+Never send money before having the physical product in your hands, without exception.

-Red flags you can't ignore
+Red flags you cannot ignore

-Price 40% or more below market without explanation — bargains exist, but they're rare.
-If an iPhone 14 costs $1,200,000 when it's worth $2,500,000 anywhere else, ask yourself why.
+Price 40% or more below market value without explanation—bargains exist, but they are rare.
+If an iPhone 14 costs $1,200,000 when it's worth $2,500,000 everywhere else, ask yourself why.

 Concrete steps to buy safely